AnteT/ffd-app/README.md

 ---

-### Source Repository
+### Source Code Repository

-The full project repository, source code, training results, prior models, training datasets, project proposals and midterm report are all available in the primary project [repository](https://github.com/AnteT/cs766-project).
+The full project repository, source code, training results, prior models, training datasets, project proposals and midterm report are all available in the [project source repository](https://github.com/AnteT/cs766-project).

 ---

-### Presentation Slides
+### Website and Demo Repository

-The presentation content and slides can be found in this repo in the `presentation-slides` directory here:
+The website repository, inference demos, sample images and presentation slides are all available in the [website and demo repository](https://github.com/AnteT/ffd-app).
+This is the repository you are currently in.
+The slides can be found in this repo in the `presentation-slides` directory:

 ```text
 Project
    └── presentation-slides/